kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ..
 NOTE::

-   It is highly recommended to NOT define null values **over floating-point numbers** as this causes numerical problems well known in mathematics.
-   This is not related to rasdaman, but intrinsic to the nature and handling of floating-point numbers in computers.
-If really desired, **a floating-point interval should be defined** around the desired float null value (this corresponds to interval arithmetics in numerical mathematics).
+   It is highly recommended to NOT define **single** null values over floating-point data as this causes numerical problems well known in mathematics.
+This is not related to rasdaman, but intrinsic to the nature and handling of floating-point numbers in computers. **A floating-point interval** around the desired float null value should be preferred (this corresponds to interval arithmetics in numerical mathematics).

+..
+ -- rasdaman enterprise begin

 Errors
 ------